AydarF/music-player/README.md

 # React Music App

-This music app is built with React, React Hooks, and Sass
+A music app built with React, React Hooks, and Sass

 ## Available Scripts